 68 Pages Posted: 7 Mar 2015 Last revised: 9 Aug 2021

-We present an equilibrium model of financial institutions in which we examine the optimal regulation of risk taking.
-Shareholders set compensation to create incentives for management to choose excessive risk levels.
-To prevent such high levels, regulators use caps on asset risk and compensation to achieve the socially optimal risk level.
+We present an equilibrium model of financial institutions to examine the optimal regulation of risk taking.
+Shareholders set compensation incentivizing management to increase risk to excessive levels.
+Regulators use caps on asset risk and compensation to achieve the socially optimal risk level.
 This level trades off costs of risk shifting and costs of bank default.
-We show that (1) without regulation, equilibrium risk will be higher than the optimal social level; (2) socially optimal risk is procyclical; (3) if there is perfect information using either policy tool can achieve the optimal level of risk; (4) if enforcement is limited, if there is uncertainty about the incentives facing management or costs of risk shifting, or if regulation cannot be bank specific, welfare can be improved by employing both policy tools.
+We show that, without regulation, equilibrium risk lies above the optimal level.
+If information and enforcement are perfect, either policy tool (caps on asset risk or compensation) achieves the optimal risk level.
+If enforcement is limited, if there is uncertainty about the incentives facing management or costs of risk shifting, or if regulation cannot be bank specific, welfare can be improved by employing both policy tools.

 Keywords: bank regulation; fnancial institutions; executive compensation; risk taking; fnancial crises.